-At Harvard, we believe universities have a special role and responsibility to confront the global challenges of climate change and sustainability.
+At Harvard, we believe universities have a special role and responsibility to confront the global challenges of climate change and sustainable development.

-On campus, we’re by modeling an institutional pathway to a healthier, low-carbon community.
-It’s a conscious choice to live out what our students, faculty and staff are learning through research that occurs across disciplines and throughout the world.
+On campus, we’re accomplishing this by modeling an institutional pathway to a healthier, fossil fuel-free community.
+It is a conscious choice to put into practice what our students, faculty, and staff are learning through research that occurs across disciplines and throughout the world.
 Employees can implement changes in their workplaces that have impact, and also have the opportunity to collaborate with faculty and students to use the campus as a living lab to pilot and prove promising new solutions.

-The Office for Sustainability partners with schools and departments across the University to set and achieve goals for a more sustainable campus, and provides tools and resources that help fuel discovery and action.
+The Office for Sustainability partners with Schools and departments across the University to set and achieve goals for a more sustainable campus, and provides tools and resources that help fuel discovery, research, and action.

-Harvard’s five-year Sustainability Plan, adopted in 2014, has even more ambitious goals.
-It’s the University’s roadmap for building and operating a healthier, more sustainable campus.
-The Plan aligns Harvard’s decentralized campus around a holistic vision and sets clear University-wide goals and priorities in the areas of emissions and energy, campus operations, nature and ecosystems, health and well-being, and culture and learning.
+Harvard’s Sustainability Plan, adopted in 2014, aligns Harvard’s decentralized campus around a holistic vision of enhancing well-being and sets clear University-wide goals and priorities in the areas of emissions and energy, campus operations, nature and ecosystems, health and well-being, and culture and learning.

-Employees play an especially important role in generating solutions that lead to real results.
-Many find that becoming involved in sustainability provides them with leadership and professional development opportunities.
-Sustainability champions are recognized as part of the annual Harvard Heroes program.
+Employees find that they can play an especially important role in generating solutions that lead to real results, and many find that becoming involved in sustainability provides them with leadership and professional development opportunities.

-- Sign up for the monthly sustainability email newsletter to get tips and hear the latest sustainability news.
+- Sign up for the monthly sustainability email newsletter featuring tips, news, and events.

 - Join a Green Team.
-These groups find innovative ways to make their department, school or office more sustainable.
+These groups are dedicated to finding innovative ways to make their department, School, or office more sustainable.

 - Green your office.
-The Green Office Program is a four-step recognition program for reducing energy and conserving resources in the workplace.
+The Green Office Program is a step-by-step, points-based program for creating a more sustainable workplace.

-- Explore tools and resources on green.harvard.edu for ideas on how to create change.
+- Explore tools and resources on green.harvard.edu for ideas on how to create local change.